Spring in the Smokies

 Itinerary

 - Day 2: This morning we head out to photograph a beautiful series of waterfalls.
-After a quick lunch, we meet for a post-processing session where Roger and Amy will show you how to put together your firefly images.
-Later that evening we have a special shoot with some true Southern hillbillies at an old cabin.
+After a quick lunch, we photograph bears at the private blind and meet for a post-processing session where the instructors will show you how to put together your firefly images.
+Later that evening we head up for a sunset shoot in the mountains.
 When darkness falls, we are in the perfect spot to capture the fireflies as they light up the peaceful forest.

 - Day 3: With a good potential for sunrise today, we get up early after just a few hours sleep to photograph sunrise from Clingman's Dome.
 Low-hanging clouds grace the valleys below as the sky turns various shades of pastels.
 We photograph various spots on the way down before returning for breakfast and rest breaks.
 That afternoon we do a hike along a creek with many photogenic cascades and waterfalls.
 For sunset we go up to a place with 360-degree views and capture many shots of the layered mountain peaks.
 We decide to take a break from the fireflies tonight so we can get some sleep.

 - Day 4: It's another early morning as we head into Cade's Cove for first light.
 You'll be busy pressing that shutter button with numerous pastoral scenes and wildlife around us.
 It's even more amazing with morning fog!
 We stay and shoot for several hours before returning to town.
-That afternoon we hold an image critique and post-processing session and then photograph some curious black bears!
-With lots of clouds in the forecast, we focus on shooting creeks, streams, and forests in the evening and then do one final shoot with the fireflies.
-By now, you’ll be a pro at shooting them!
+That afternoon we hold an image critique and post-processing session and then photograph some curious black bears and their cubs from our private blind!
+With lots of clouds and light rain in the forecast, we focus on shooting creeks, streams, and forests in the evening.

 Logistics

 Everyone on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes but you should be comfortable walking 1-3 miles per day while carrying your photo gear.
-Some of the waterfalls require walking in water.
+We rated this workshop as "Difficult" since we need everyone to be able to walk these distances while carrying their photography gear.
+Some of the hikes can have steeper grades over short distances.
+The waterfall locations may require walking in water.
 We recommend bringing a pair of water shoes or sandals.
 Hiking poles can help with the slippery rocks.

 Temperatures are pretty mild in spring but it can get quite chilly in the high country, especially in the morning.
 Afternoon storms and rain are not uncommon this time of year, so come prepared with a rain jacket and backpack rain cover.
 Please see the gear list further down.